 A word of warning about buying ‘cheap’ ISA Brown’s which are readily advertised.
 Primarily, how old is the ISA Brown that you are buying… often the cheaper the bird the older it is.
 Young ISA Brown chickens (or any chicken really) will have a small comb (top red bit) and wattles (dangly red bits under the beak) which get larger and redder the closer they get to laying age.
 If you are offered a ‘young’ ISA Brown who has a large comb and wattle, please ask questions to satisfy any doubts you may have… Buying a $5 – $10 ISA Brown with the expectation of getting the 300+ egg referred to on this website (and many others) can be unrealistic if the seller isn’t being as honest as they can be.

 However, there are also honest sellers who can provide an ISA Brown at this price because of either their location (in rural areas, for example) or because the girls are much younger and will not be producing eggs in the next couple of week.
 Point of lay as an general age reference, is around 24-26 weeks old – ISA Browns are bred to begin laying at around 22 weeks of age.

 All in all, ISA Brown’s are a fantastic beginners chicken or for those who are wanting a lot of eggs for their time/money/food conversion.
 In our experience you fall into one of three groups:

-* Perfectly happy with the fact they have a reduced life span provided that you get value for money from the eggs they will produce.
+1 – Perfectly happy with the fact they have a reduced life span provided that you get value for money from the eggs they will produce.
 We are talking about a chicken, right?
-This group will either turn their girls into a meal once their egg production reduces (or finds other homes for them) and come back to us for another 4, 6 or 10…
+This group will either turn their girls into a meal once their egg production reduces (or finds other homes for them) and come back to their buyer for another 4, 6 or 10…

 So, which one are you?
 In answering this, you will also will determine if ISA Brown is the right type of chicken for you and your family…